grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test authoring/02 Create tests from recordings.md

 excerpt: 'In load testing, recording usually refers to the process of creating a load test from the recording of a user session.'
 ---

-A recording stores the sequence of requests and parameters of a user session or API interactions.
+A recording stores the sequence of requests and parameters of a user session or API interaction.
-You can then use this recording to auto-generate the logic of your test.
+You can use this recording to auto-generate your test logic.

 Testers commonly use recordings to avoid writing complex tests from scratch.
 For example, testing advanced scenarios on websites or mobile applications, such as end-to-end (E2E) tests with dozens or hundreds of requests.